51. Heraclitus – Fire as the Universal Principle

 45. Zeno’s Paradoxes – You Can’t Get There from Here

-After three deep posts on Parmenides, Zeno of Elea will be a refreshing change of pace where we can rest our minds a bit and have some fun.
-Zeno is known almost exclusively for his intriguing paradoxes.1 For example, according to Zeno, did you know that if you set off to reach a destination, you […]
+After three deep posts on Parmenides, Zeno of Elea will be a refreshing change of pace.
+Zeno is known almost exclusively for his intriguing paradoxes.1 For example, according to Zeno, did you know that if you set off to reach a destination, you will never make it?
+It is impossible.
+In other words, you can’t […]

 44. Parmenides Discovers Being and the Origin of the Universe